bunkerity/bunkerweb/docs/integrations.md

     Clustered database backends setup are out-of-the-scope of this documentation.

-Please ensure that both the scheduler and autoconf services have access to the Kubernetes API.
+Please ensure that the autoconf services have access to the Kubernetes API.
 It is recommended to utilize [RBAC authorization](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) for this purpose.

-Additionally, it is crucial to set the `KUBERNETES_MODE` environment variable to `yes` when utilizing the Kubernetes integration.
+Additionally, **it is crucial to set the `KUBERNETES_MODE` environment variable to `yes` when utilizing the Kubernetes integration**.
 This variable is mandatory for proper functionality.

 To assist you, here is a YAML boilerplate that can serve as a foundation for your configuration: